bootdotdev/blog/content/computer-science/why-learn-computer-science.md

 Is it a bit dramatic, perhaps, to say that the fate of the world rests on computer science and that’s why you should [learn computer science](/computer-science/comprehensive-guide-to-learn-computer-science-online/)?

 Maybe, but not by much.
-Computer science is “the study of computation and information, and is a subject which involves you in the very make-up of the world,” the University of York [posits](https://www.cs.york.ac.uk/undergraduate/what-is-cs/).
+Computer science is "the study of computation and information, and is a subject which involves you in the very make-up of the world," the University of York [posits](https://www.cs.york.ac.uk/undergraduate/what-is-cs/).
 Computer science is everywhere in our everyday lives.
 I wrote this article on a PC; you’re reading it on one, or a mobile phone.
 When I get paid this month, a computer-science-powered banking system will send it and receive it.

 Beyond our quotidian day to day, computer science also is a vital part of the cutting edge of humanity.
 The large hadron collider [uses](https://home.cern/science/computing) computer science.
 Web3 crypto is [based](https://m.princeton.edu/default/courses/detail?area=COS&course=002084&term=1224) on computer science principles.
 No matter how big or small you look, almost every piece of modern technology likely requires components designed using computer science.